DNin01/Scratch-projects/turbowarp/proofs-of-concepts/drag-across-windows/README.md

 I also used the [Runtime Options](https://extensions.turbowarp.org/runtime-options.js) extension to make the project compatible with any stage size.

-The shape tiles come from my project [Shape Board Pro](https://scratch.mit.edu/projects/798778469/) on Scratch, which is under a CC-BY-SA 2.0 license.
+The shape tiles come from my project [Shape Board Pro](https://scratch.mit.edu/projects/798778469/) on Scratch, which is under a CC-BY-SA 2.0 license; (Ͻ) 2023 D-ScratchNinja.

----

-(Ͻ) 2023 DNin01 from GitHub.
-Available under a CC-BY-SA 2.0 license.
+Drag Across Windows as a whole is licensed under the terms of CC-BY-SA 2.0, (Ͻ) 2024 DNin01 from GitHub.
+The code is licensed separately, under the terms of CC-BY 4.0, (Ͻ) 2024 DNin01 from GitHub.